Hi,

 It seems like it would be pretty simple for you to test, as you already have the packages set up.

-Yes, it would seem simple.
+|||Yes, it would seem simple.
 But I don't have any other logins to the server but my own, as I am a consultant, and asking for someone else's login info for testing purposes is beyond the scope of my authority, yet I have to take other people's logins into account.

 So, it would seem that since I'm not trying to protect anything in the package including passwords, I might as well set it to "DontSaveSensitive", yes?

 |||That's what I would do.
-I usually set passwords through configurations (or use integrated security, and eliminate the need for passwords altogther).|||
+I usually set passwords through configurations (or use integrated security, and eliminate the need for passwords altogther).|||Can you please explain more by what you mean by setting passwords through configurations?
+How would one do this?

 Do you store your packages in the file system?
 Or in SQL Server?